What is an Accelerated Possession Claim?

 What is the deposit prescribed information?

 When a tenant pays a deposit to a landlord or a letting agent, the deposit by law must be protected within 30 days of taking the deposit.
-The tenant must be given the deposit certificate and the deposit prescribed information.
+The tenant must be given the deposit certificate and the information on the deposit prescribed.

-The prescribed information is the deposit information and sets out how the tenant can claim the deposit back.
+The prescribed information is the deposit information, which sets out how the tenant can claim the deposit.

-The Deposit protection scheme needs to be fully followed.
-Not providing the deposit certificate or the tenant’s deposit prescribed information will make a section 21 notice invalid.
+The Deposit protection scheme must be fully followed.
+Failure to provide the deposit certificate or the tenant’s prescribed information will invalidate a section 21 notice.

-The main reason for the claim failures is down to the non-compliance of the tenancy deposits legislation.
+The main reason for the claim failures is the non-compliance of the tenancy deposits legislation.

-Appropriate action must be taken to remedy any failure where the tenancy deposit scheme regulation has not complied with.
-This should be done before taking legal action or serving a section 21 notice.
+Appropriate action must be taken to remedy the failure to comply with the tenancy deposit scheme regulation.
+This should be done before taking legal action or serving a Section 21 notice.

 What is a demotion tenancy?

 The claim form N5B refers to a Demotion tenancy.
-This is one element of the N5B that many lawyers and landlords ask what a demotion tenancy is?
+This is one element of the N5B that many lawyers and landlords ask about.
+What is a demotion tenancy?

-When referring to the demoted tenancy, this section is only applicable to Local authorities or social landlords.
+Regarding the demoted tenancy, this section only applies to Local authorities or social landlords.

 Where a local authority may have issued an “Assured” tenancy, and the tenant has misbehaved, the council can demote the tenancy from an “Assured” tenancy to an “Assured shorthold” tenancy.

-The claim process is complicated unless you are familiar with the CPR and PD for possessions.
-We strongly recommend you do not attempt to do the claim yourself.
+The claim process is complicated unless you know the CPR and PD for possessions.
+We strongly recommend you do not attempt to make the claim yourself.

-This bog is for reference only and does not constitute legal advice directly or indirectly.
+This blog is for reference only and does not constitute legal advice directly or indirectly.

-Seek legal advice before serving a section 21 notice to ensure you have fully complied with your legal obligations.
+Seek legal advice before serving a section 21 notice to ensure you fully comply with your legal obligations.

-You can use Landlord Advice UK, one of the leading tenant eviction companies covering all of England & Wales.
+You can use Landlord Advice UK, one of the leading tenant eviction companies covering England & Wales.
 Email: [email protected]

 The British Landlords Association is a free national landlords association for UK landlords, why not join us.